Zhao–Xiongnu War: Defensive approach

 Li made a decree stating that whenever the Xiongnu conduct raids, soldiers are to light the beacons and everyone is to retreat to the fortifications.
-They are allowed to not engage in battle or they would be executed.
+They are not allowed to engage in battle or they would be executed.
 The approach was successful with no casualties or losses even after a few years.
 However both the Xiongnu and the Zhao soldiers thought Li was a coward.
-King Huiwen replaced Li and the next year, every time the Xiongnu came the new general would let the soldiers to attack.
+King Huiwen replaced Li and the next year, every time the Xiongnu came the new general would let the soldiers attack them.
 Each time, they suffered significant setbacks with significant casualties.
-As a result Zhao was unable cultivate the land or raise animals on the border.
-King Huiwen order Li to return to his post on the border but Li initially refused.
-Li stated if he was to return, he would be allowed to use his original approach of retreating without being forced to fight.
+As a result, Zhao was unable cultivate the land or raise animals on the border.
+King Huiwen ordered Li to return to his post on the border but Li initially refused.
+Li stated if he was to return, he should be allowed to use his original approach of retreating without being forced to fight.
 King Huiwen agreed and Li returned.

-For another few years, there were few to no casualties and the Xiongnu were unable to get anything out of their raids since everyone had retreated to the fortifications.
+For another few years, there were few to no casualties and the Xiongnu were unable to get anything out of their raids since everyone had retreated to the fortifications with their things of value.

 Battle

 Eventually Li believed that Zhao had enough forces to face the Xiongnu and the time was right to fight them.
 The border soldiers were no longer getting the same rewards they were getting and were very eager to fight the Xiongnu.

 Li then prepared a large army that consisted of 1,300 war chariots, 13,000 cavalry, 50,000 infantry and 100,000 archers.

 Li carried out many military exercises with this army.
 Then he scattered this large force around the pastures and the countryside.

 The Xiongnu first sent a small contingent to raid the border.
-Li pretended to be defeated, and abandoned few thousand men to the Xiongnu.
+Li pretended to be defeated, and abandoned a few thousand men to the Xiongnu.

-The Xiongnu Chanyu hearing about this significant victory, decided to launch a large scale invasion into Zhao.
+The Xiongnu Chanyu, hearing about this significant victory, decided to launch a large scale invasion into Zhao.

-Li led his army by dividing it into two and waited to ambush the invading Xiongnu forces.
+Li divided his army into two and waited to ambush the invading Xiongnu forces.
 The Xiongnu found themselves completely encircled and were attacked from both left and right positions.
 Thousands of both Xiongnu soldiers and horses were killed in the battle.

 Following up on this Li then attacked other Hu tribes where he exterminated the Chan Lan, defeated the Donghu, and forced the remaining Linhu tribes to surrender.
 The Xiongnu Chanyu himself was forced to flee far away.